Does Illinois have state overtime laws that are different from federal law?

 - Government employees

 - Radio or television station employees in certain cities

 - Educational or residential child care institution employees

 Does Illinois have a minimum wage that is different from federal law?

 The current minimum wage in Illinois is $8.25 per hour.
-Employees under the age of 18 may be paid at a lower rate per hour.
+Employees under the age of 18 may be paid 50 cents less per hour, currently $7.75 per hour.
 Employees who do not receive tips may be paid $7.75 for their first 90 days with their employer.

-Generally, employers cannot use other costs of employment to decrease the minimum wage required.
+Generally, em ployers cannot use other costs of employment to decrease the minimum wage required.
 Employers cannot decrease the minimum wage by the cost to provide and maintain uniforms.
 Employers, however, can use tips and gratuities to reduce the minimum wage required to $4.95 per hour.
+For employees under the age of 18, as well as those in the first 90 days with a new employer, the tipped minimum wage is $4.65.
 Employers can also reduce the minimum wage by the cost of meals and lodging if the employee receives them and the employer customarily provides them.

 The following employees are exempt from the minimum wage requirement:

 - Certain agricultural employees